 High West Distillery

-High West Distillery draws visitors and locals alike, though the quality justifies the attention.
+High West Distillery draws visitors and locals alike due to their team’s focus on quality and attention to detail.
 The whiskey flights provide an educational component to the evening, and the food exceeds expectations for a distillery setting.
-For a deeper spirits exploration, see our distillery tours guide.

 Riverhorse on Main